huggingface/hub-docs/docs/hub/models-cards.md

 ## What are Model Cards?

-Model cards are markdown files that accompany the models and provide very useful information.
-They are extremely important for discoverability, reproducibility and sharing!
+Model cards are markdown files that accompany the models and provide handy information.
+They are essential for discoverability, reproducibility, and sharing!
 They are the `README.md` file in any model repo.

 The model card should describe:
 - the model
 - its intended uses & potential limitations, including bias and ethical considerations as detailed in [Mitchell, 2018](https://arxiv.org/abs/1810.03993)
 - the training params and experimental info (you can embed or link to an experiment tracking platform for reference)
-- which datasets did you train on and your eval results
+- which datasets were used to train your model
+- your evaluation results

-## Model Card metadata
+## Model card metadata

-You can add a YAML section to the model cards (that `README.md` file) by adding three `---` to the top of your model card, including all of the metadata, and enclosing it with another group of `---` such as the example below:
+A model repo will render its `README.md` as a model card.
+To control how the Hub displays the card, you can create a YAML section in the README file to define some metadata.
+Start by adding three `---` at the top, then include all of the relevant metadata, and close the section with another group of `---` like the example below:

 ```yaml
 ---